bugminer/bugminer/doc/setup.md

 -	mysql-server
 -	intellij idea

-To install all of these:
+To install most of these:

 Debian (Sid):